wso2/docs-ei/en/micro-integrator/docs/references/connectors/amazons3-connector/amazons3-connector-example.md

 **Note**:

-* As `accessKeyId` use the access key obtained from Amazon S3 setup and update the above API configuration.
+* As `awsAccessKeyId` use the access key obtained from Amazon S3 setup and update the above API configuration.
-* As `secretAccessKey` use the secret key obtained from Amazon S3 setup and update the above API configuration.
+* As `awsSecretAccessKey` use the secret key obtained from Amazon S3 setup and update the above API configuration.
 * Note that When you configure the `addobject` resource, there are three parts to it.
 You need to use three operations of the connector in order.
     * initMultipartUpload - initialize the upload to the bucket.
 In the response of this operation you will receive generated `uploadId` by amazon S3
     * uploadPart - upload message part.
 There can be multiple parts to the same object.
 When you invoke the operation, feed `uploadId` and the correct `partNumber`.
     * completeMultipartUpload - once all parts are done uploading, call this operation.
 It will add up all the parts and create the object in the requested bucket.
-* Note that `region` at `host` and `bucketUrl` properties are hard coded.
+* Note that `region`, `connectionName` and credentials are hard coded.
 Please change them as per the requirement.
 * For more information please refer the [reference guide](amazons3-connector-reference.md) for Amazon S3 connector.

 Now we can export the imported connector and the API into a single CAR application.
 CAR application is the one we are going to deploy to server runtime.